vkuusk/skybase.io/README.md

 ## Installation

+### All-In-One system

+To get a complete Skybase system with authentication and authorization as a Vagrant machine

+### Personal system

+"Personal" edition is

+### For Development

-Installing skybase for development is described [HERE](docs/installation/developer.md)
+Installing skybase for development is described [HERE](docs/developer.md)